What Is a Food Handler Card or Certificate? (Plus, How to Get One)

 There are at least 13 states that require a valid food handler card, along with dozens of cities and counties.

-The company for which you work may also require that you earn a food handler card, regardless of your state or local regulation.
+The company for which you work may also require that you earn a food handler cards, regardless of your state or local regulation.

 Beyond its requirement in certain places, earning your food handler card offers many other benefits in terms of pay, employment, and promotion.